Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Results

 \subsubsection{Explanation Quality (BERTScore and BLEU:)}

-Figure~\ref{fig:bertscore} illustrates the BERTScore distribution, clearly demonstrating superior semantic coherence in explanations generated by the \textbf{Full Dual-Decoder} mode.
-This mode substantially outperformed Structured-only and Unstructured-only modes across all domains.
-High BERTScores indicate that explanations from the Full Dual-Decoder closely align semantically with reference explanations, underscoring the value of the dual-decoder’s coordinated approach.

-BLEU scores (Figure~\ref{fig:bleu}), measuring textual similarity and human-likeness, were comparatively lower across modes, consistent with expected variability in human-generated explanations.
-Despite lower absolute values, this highlights the dual-decoder's flexibility in producing diverse and contextually rich textual outputs, suggesting its suitability for real-world scenarios demanding nuanced textual justifications.
+The BERTScore distribution (Figure~\ref{fig:bertscore}b) demonstrates superior semantic coherence in explanations from the \textbf{Full Dual-Decoder} mode, which substantially outperformed both single modes across all domains: its explanations align closely with references, underscoring the value of coordinated decoding.
+BLEU scores (Figure~\ref{fig:bleu}a), measuring textual similarity and human-likeness, were comparatively lower across modes, consistent with expected variability in human-generated explanations.
+Despite lower absolute values, this highlights the dual-decoder's flexibility in producing diverse, contextually rich textual outputs suited to real-world scenarios demanding nuanced justifications.